myotaio/s3c-samples/README.md

 * A CLI to simply S3C configuration.
 * Myota Client management to provide all of the Myota protections for your Windows, macOS and VDI devices.

 [Contact Myota](https://www.myota.io/contact) to learn more about getting the Myota Console.
-Instructions below will specify whether they are applicable to S3C Standalone or with Console Support.
+Instructions below are applicable to S3C Standalone without Console Support.

 ## How to Deploy Myota S3C